Gcenx/wine-on-mac/README.md

 `MoltenVK` uses Metal meaning only `wine64` has Vulkan support (currently `wine32on64` doesn't support MoltenVK).

 *__Please Note;__*
-CrossOver-20 does include DXVK support, this provides DirectX10 and DirectX11 support.
+CrossOver-20 and later include DXVK support, this provides DirectX10 and DirectX11 support.
 CodeWeavers patched MoltenVK to fake unsupported extensions and a custom version of DXVK that's modified specifically for macOS.

 ## macOS Catalina and later
-Currently only CrossOver-19 and later will run
+Currently only CrossOver-19 and later suppot 32Bit on 64Bit only versions of macOS.

 #### Here are some free alternatives;
  - [Unofficial Wineskin](https://github.com/Gcenx/WineskinServer/releases) Use a WS11 Engine
  - [PortingKit](http://portingkit.com/) Should automatically select a working Engine
  - My brew tap

+Install the lastest `wine-crossover` package I provide from my brew tap;
 ```
-brew tap gcenx/wine && brew install --cask --no-quarantine wine-crossover
+brew install --no-quarantine gcenx/wine/wine-crossover
 ```

 Gatekeeper will give a warning for each Windows binary that is ran as these won't be code-signed in a way Apple expects, to avoid this you could disabled Gatekeeper using the following command
 ```
 sudo spctl --master-disable
 ```
 *__Please Note;__*
-macOS Catalina 10.15.0 to 10.15.3, [SIP](https://support.apple.com/en-us/HT204899) needs to be disabled this will allow `wine32on64` to change the state of `i386_set_ldt`
+macOS Catalina 10.15.0 to 10.15.3, [SIP](https://support.apple.com/en-us/HT204899) needs to be disabled this will allow `wine32on64` to change the state of `i386_set_ldt`\

-My current wine-crossover package can be downloaded directly [WineCX19.02](https://github.com/Gcenx/homebrew-wine/releases/download/19.0.2/wine-crossover-19.0.2-osx64.tar.7z)\
+The current `wine-crossover` package can be downloaded directly [WineCX20.02](https://github.com/Gcenx/homebrew-wine/releases/download/20.0.2/wine-crossover-20.0.2-osx64.tar.7z)
-Phoenicis has a build of [WineCX19.0.0](https://www.playonlinux.com/wine/binaries/phoenicis/cx-darwin-x86on64/PlayOnLinux-winecx-19.0.0-cx-darwin-x86on64.tar.gz)

 __Also;__
-`wine32on64` currently does not support 16Bit executable so some things just won't work
+`wine32on64` does not support 16Bit executables so somethings just won't work

 ## Apple Silicon support?
-Only CrossOver-20.0.2 includes support for Apple Silicon at this time, this requires macOS Big Sur 11.1 and install Rosetta2.
+Only CrossOver-20.0.2 includes 32Bit support for Apple Silicon at this time, this requires macOS Big Sur 11.1 and Rosetta2 installed.\
-I will be adding support for Apple Silicon into [Wineskin](https://github.com/Gcenx/WineskinServer) once I'm able to obtain an M1 Mac mini, currently checking where would be the best place to purchase from.

-## Using wine in a macOS Virtual Machine
-From Wine-4.15 to Wine-5.16 macDriver (the default display driver) won't function within a Virtual Machine, however the X11 display driver works.\
-You can edit the wine registry manually or use winetricks
+Wine-6.0.1/Wine-6.1 only support 64Bit Windows Binaries at this time.

 ```
 winetricks macdriver=x11
 ```